zoltanszalontay/zoltanszalontay.github.io/_posts/2020-11-08-object-tracking-remembers-recently-lost-objects.md

 ---
 layout: post
 title: "The role of Object Tracking in a Fever Detector application"
-description: "We discuss how an Object Tracker can help the Fever Detector camera whe objects disappear temporarily"
+description: "We discuss how an Object Tracker can help the Fever Detector camera when objects disappear temporarily"
 date: 2020-11-08 20:00:00 +0100
 author: Zoltán Szalontay
 categories: Product